FrancaBa/SeaQC-X-Denmark/README.md

 For example, test_greenland_measurement_converter.py takes 45 min to run.

 # Set the correct environment
-The gitlab directory contains a file 'environment.yml' which contains the revent environment set-up needed to run the script.
+The GitHub directory contains a file 'environment.yml' which contains the revent environment set-up needed to run the script.
 When using this script for the first time, the environment can be generated in the following way:
 ```
 conda env create -f environment.yml
 conda activate qc_env